aimhubio/aimstack.io/posts/aim-basics-using-context-and-subplots-to-compare-validation-and-test-metrics.md

 date: 2021-02-16T12:18:06.528Z
 title: "Aim basics: using context and subplots to compare validation and test metrics"
 image: /images/dynamic/1.gif
-description: Validation and test metrics comparison is a crucial step in ML experiments.
-ML researchers divide datasets into three subsets — train, validation and test so they can test their model
+description: Discover how to leverage Aim's context and subplot features for effortless comparison of validation and test metrics, enhancing your ML experiment analysis.
 draft: false
 ---
 Researchers divide datasets into three subsets — train, validation and test so they can test their model performance at different levels.